erobwen/liquefy/cascade.reactive/docs/plan-partial-repeaters.md

 invalidating its repeater** (`partial.invalidateAction()` calls `repeater.invalidateAction()`).

-## `linkRepeater`: pure reattachment, never a trigger
+## `linkRepeater`: pure reattachment for invalid repeaters, but not for flagged ones

 `linkRepeater(oldRepeater)` puts a previously-created repeater back into its parent's child list at the current position.
-It never itself forces
-execution:
-- If the repeater is already invalid (something it reads changed), cascade's normal dirty-queue machinery refreshes it on its own schedule, independent of when `linkRepeater` happens to be called.
-- If it's clean, linking is a no-op - no rerun, no state loss.
+For a genuinely *invalid* repeater (something it reads changed for real), it never forces execution - cascade's own scheduler refreshes it on its own schedule, independent of when `linkRepeater` happens to be called.
+If it's clean, linking is a no-op - no rerun, no state loss.

+**Update:** this was originally true without exception, but no longer is - a repeater that's merely *flagged* (see `docs/plan-flagged-scheduling.md`) gets resolved right here, inline, the moment `linkRepeater` reaches it.
+That doc's own "`linkRepeater`'s opportunistic check" section has the full reasoning for why a flagged repeater specifically can't wait for the scheduler's own later turn the way an invalid one can.

 Component/child identity (which old repeater corresponds to which new render call - i.e. React-style keys) is entirely the caller's